dropecosta/github-finder/README.md

 - [x] Register as a new user and log in to the restricted area;
 - [x] Login with email and password and possibility to login with Google or Github;
 - [x] Link to repositories and possibility to add and remove favorite repositories to favorites section;
-- [x] Temperature data forecast for the next 7 days.

 ### Available Scripts